-If you read up on this question you get answers ranging from 5 to 12 different kinds of orgasms.
+If you read up on this question you'll get answers ranging from 5 to 12 different kinds of orgasms.
 Some women can even have orgasms while they sleep or while working out!
-For this blog post though, I will focus on the 5 most common forms of orgasms.
-I found a very comprehensive chart in an article by Healthline about the different kinds of orgasms that I would like to share with you:
+For this article though, I will focus on the 5 most common forms of orgasms.

-In a study, less than 1 in 5 women reported being able to orgasm through vaginal stimulation alone (THIS IS SO IMPORTANT TO KNOW!) and 75% of women need clitoral stimulation to reach orgasm!!!
+In a study, less than 1 in 5 women reported being able to orgasm through vaginal stimulation alone and 75% of women need clitoral stimulation to reach orgasm!
 And even though anal orgasms are more common in men because they have a prostate and we don’t, it is absolutely possible for women to have an anal orgasm.
-A lot of people also underestimate or ignore our body’s other erogenous zones, like for example the nipples, the ears, even our elbows can cause us to experience immense pleasure.

 Back in the early 1900s, Freud, the so called father of psychoanalysis, decided for women all over the world that clitoral orgasms were a sign of sexual and psychological immaturity, and sometimes even mental illness.
 Please excuse my language, but Sigmund Freud can go f*** himself!
-Today we know that that’s absolutely and entirely WRONG and it’s time we give the clitoris the attention it deserves.
+Today we know that he was absolutely and entirely wrong and it’s time we give the clitoris the attention it deserves.

-The first and most outrageous reason for the orgasm gap is a universal ignorance of the clitoris, fueled by our sex education system based on Freud’s analysis of the female body and psyche.
+The first and most outrageous reason for the orgasm gap is a universal ignorance of the clitoris, fuelled by a sex education system based on Freud’s analysis of the female body and psyche.
 The brutal consequence of this approach is that most of us aren’t even taught what a clitoris is in school.
-Also in most porn movies, which are our main source of sexual education nowadays, according to Orenstein, there is almost no attention paid to the clitoris.
+Also in most porn movies on the free tube sites—aka young peoples' main source of sex ed—there is almost no attention paid to the clitoris.
 It’s an immensely false image portrayed in porn, and in mainstream media in general that it is normal and desirable for women to orgasm solely from intercourse.
 This false belief is one of the main reasons why women don’t orgasms as often as man do.
 They are simply not getting the stimulation they need to orgasm.

 There’s also the common belief that clitoral orgasms are some sort of “second-class” orgasm and that only vaginal orgasms are the real deal.
 Well let me tell you the truth: most of these assumptions have been made by straight penis owners.
 And what works for men?
 Penetration.
 But these assumptions have failed to understand the sexual needs of women.
 They have failed to acknowledge that women need more than what men consider as great sex.
 We need more than just penetration.
 If you can not always reach climax during vaginal penetration then there is absolutely nothing wrong with you!
 Actually, the majority of women can not reach climax through vaginal stimulation alone.

-In my opinion there is something else that’s wrong: Our common definition of sex.
+And finally, in my opinion there is something else that’s wrong: our common definition of sex.
 Repeat after me: Sex is not just an erected penis in a vagina.
 We need to stop glorifying penetrative sex.
 Oral sex is sex.
 Anal sex is sex.
 Fingering is sex.
-Using sex toys on our genitals or other body parts is sex.
+Using sex toys is sex.